MaVdbussche/gluetun-helper/README.md

 environment variable built into Gluetun (see [Gluetun PR#2399](https://github.com/qdm12/gluetun/pull/2399)).

 To run this program, simply put the following command as the `VPN_PORT_FORWARDING_UP_COMMAND` environment variable in Gluetun :
-`/bin/sh -c 'docker compose --file ./path/to/compose/file.yml run --rm gluetun-helper'`
+`/bin/sh -c 'port-forward-up.sh'`

+The script/command file is then responsible for starting up `gluetun-helper` with any option you'd like.
-You can also consult the `docker-compose.yml` file at the root of this repository for an example configuration.
+You can consult the `port-forward-up.sh` file at the root of this repository for an example configuration.

 ## Configuration
 To use this container, you will need to define some environment variables that are specific to your setup.